waydabber/BetterDisplay/README.md

 ## Using the app

-A new [User's Guide](https://github.com/waydabber/BetterDisplay/wiki) is under construction to explain all the features.
-Some useful guides are already available covering some of the more popular features of the app.
-More to come - please stay tuned!
+The app contains detailed explanations for most features (under `Settings` - click the gear icon at the bottom of the app menu).
+Check out the [Wiki section](https://github.com/waydabber/BetterDisplay/wiki) for more info on app usage.

-Until the Wiki/Guide is complete, you can search for answers under [Discussions](https://github.com/waydabber/BetterDisplay/discussions) and the BetterDisplay [Discord channel](https://discord.gg/aKe5yCWXSp) (it has an extensive history, most questions have been asked and answered several times over).
+If you have any questions, search for answers under [Discussions](https://github.com/waydabber/BetterDisplay/discussions) and the BetterDisplay [Discord channel](https://discord.gg/aKe5yCWXSp) (it has an extensive history and forum threads, most questions have been asked and answered several times over).
+If you don't find answers, feel free to create a new discussion or Discord forum thread!

 ## Compatibility

-- The current v2.x version of the app is compatible with all **Apple Silicon** and **Intel** Macs running macOS **Sonoma**, **Ventura** and **Monterey** (macOS 12.4 and up, latest recommended).
+- The v2.x version of the app is compatible with all **Apple Silicon** and **Intel** Macs running macOS **Sonoma**, **Ventura** and the latest version of **Monterey**.
-- The current v1.x app version is compatible with macOS **Ventura**, **Monterey**, **Big Sur**, **Catalina** and **Mojave**.
+- The v1.x app version is compatible with macOS **Monterey**, **Big Sur**, **Catalina** and **Mojave**.
-- XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended) and an Apple Silicon Mac.
+- XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected external HDR display (VESA DisplayHDR 600 or higher recommended).
-- The display connect/disconnect feature requires an Apple Silicon Mac running at least macOS Ventura or Intel (all macOS versions supported - on Intel the feature is considered experimental and does cause issues on some configurations).
-External display sleep/suspend on disconnect is available only on Apple Silicon (on Intel, dimming or DDC backlight off is available for third party displays and backlight off for Apple and built-in displays).
+- The display connect/disconnect feature requires an Apple Silicon Mac running at least macOS Ventura or an Intel Mac (all macOS versions supported - on Intel the feature is experimental only).
+External display sleep/suspend on disconnect is available only on Apple Silicon (on Intel, dimming or DDC backlight off is available for third party displays - backlight off works for Apple and built-in displays).
-- Native smooth scaling requires macOS Monterey 12.4 (or newer) and natively connected displays on Apple Silicon.
-For Intel there is no such limitation.
+- Flexible scaling requires macOS Monterey 12.4 (or newer) and natively connected displays.
+For Intel all macOS versions work.
-- Maximum native smooth scaling resolutions depend on the GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for entry level Apple Silicon Macs, 7680 pixels for the Pro/Max/Ultra versions.
+- Maximum flexible scaling resolutions depend on GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for entry level Apple Silicon Macs, 7680 pixels for the Pro/Max/Ultra versions.
 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
 Some docks and dongles may not support DDC.
 All built-in ports of all Macs that can run the app are supported for DDC communication.
-- The app is compatible with headless Macs to create custom virtual screen (dummy) resolutions for remote access.
+- The app is compatible with headless Macs to create custom virtual screen resolutions for remote access.

 ## Discord Channel